JohnMachado11/CS104-Computer-Architecture/README.md

 https://www.codecademy.com/learn/paths/computer-science

 The code for this project is largely designed by Codecademy authors, I do not take full credit for it.
-I did however add a couple of methods of my own to the class as well as error catching in some areas of the code.
+I did however add a couple of methods of my own to the `UltraSuperCalculator` class as well as error catching in some areas of the code.
 I also added a "Binary Template" at the bottom of main.py to aid the user in sending instructions to the program.

 Overall this was just a really cool project to build.